Magisk-Modules-Repo/Detach/README.md

 ![screen4](https://image.ibb.co/hL1kMV/Screenshot-20181028-201657.png)<br />

-<b>Common: Question and Answers:</b>
+<b>Common: Question and Answers:

 Q:A problem ?

 A:Ask on XDA OP (scroll up) or/and on Telegram group

 Q:When changes are applied ?

 A:You must to reboot your device to apply any changes

 Q:Apps aren't "hide" in my Play Store!

-A:Try to flash again the module by custom Recovery (CWM,TWRP,..)
+A:Try to flash again the module by custom Recovery (CWM,TWRP,..)<br />

 Q:How to "attach" again an app who is previously "hided" ?

-A:For now, just remove the package name in '/sbin/.core/img/Detach/service.sh', i work to implement this feature :)
+A:Removing Play Store app datas can help with a reboot.
+Or just remove the `/sbin/.core/img/Detach/service.sh` file, i work to implement this feature :)

 Q:Compatibility ?
 - Magisk v17 and newer